-With more companies bringing new products to the market at competitive prices, and the government setting aside £7.5 million to offer grants of up to £1,500 for buyers of new electric bikes.
+More companies are bringing new products to the market at competitive prices, and the government is setting aside £7.5 million to offer grants of up to £1,500 for buyers of new electric bikes.

-Yamaha’s electric scooter takes full advantage of the lack of an internal combustion engine and delivers a stripped back, modern design.
+Yamaha’s electric moped takes full advantage of the lack of an internal combustion engine and delivers a stripped back, modern design.
 While it looks appealing, one review found that it only had a range of approximately 14 miles – that’s a rather short journey.
 Charge time is seven hours, which is disappointingly average for something that’s going to require so much of it.

 E-Rider offers a range of machines covering all categories of electric scooter.
 The bicycle-class model 15 has a range of 20-25 miles at a stately 15mph, while the 50cc equivalent Model 30 allows 43 miles per charge with a top speed of 30mph.
 Things get interesting with the Model 60 (above), which the company describes as the most powerful electric scooter you can drive on UK roads.
-Regardless of whether that’s strictly true or not, its top speed of 60mph puts it into serious bike territory, and you will need a motorcycle license to ride one.
+Regardless of whether that’s strictly true or not, its top speed of 60mph puts it into serious bike territory, and you will need a motorcycle licence to ride one.
 E-Rider sells all its bikes directly to consumers, which helps to keep prices down but means that the company doesn’t have dealers.
-In order to facilitate test drives E-Rider has established a network of owners willing to provide prospective customers with test drives, which would hopefully give you an honest opinion of the bike – although as you can see from the map on their site, depending on where you live you might have a bit of a trek to get there!
+E-Rider has established a network of owners willing to provide prospective customers with test drives, which would hopefully give you an informed opinion of the bike – although as you can see from the map on their site, depending on where you live you might have a bit of a trek to get there!

 The Govecs Go! range of advanced electric scooters incorporates a number of features, including a motor designed specifically for use in scooters.
-These are all “true” scooters, all equivalent to at least 50cc and therefore you will need a license to drive them.
+These are all “true” scooters, all equivalent to at least 50cc and therefore you will need a licence to drive them.
 The main difference between the S1.4 and the S2.4 is battery size – the smallest version has a 15kg battery, giving it a range of between 18-31 miles.
-It’s worth bearing in mind that Govecs scooters use a belt drive on the wheel, rather than direct drive, which will require additional adjustment over time.
-They are also more costly than other bikes on this list, but most reviews refer to high build quality which should translate to greater reliability in the long run.
+It’s worth bearing in mind that Govecs scooters use a belt drive on the wheel, rather than direct drive, which will require adjustment over time.
+They are also more costly than other bikes on this list, but most reviews refer to a high build quality which should translate to greater reliability in the long run.

 BMW C Evolution

-By and large, the more established manufacturers have been fairly slow off the mark in joining the electric scooter revolution.
+By and large, the more established manufacturers have been fairly slow off the mark in joining the electric moped revolution.
 BMW are one of the exceptions.
 The C Evolution is certainly one of the better options on the market, although it’s more expensive than many of the alternatives.
 For your money, you get a range of 60 miles, a cruising speed of 60mph and a top speed of 75mph.
 It also has a reverse gear, helpful if you’re parking in tight spaces!